marksawers/stack-drift-notifier/README.md

   * LastCheckThresholdSecs: Age allowed of the last drift detection for each stack in seconds.
 Default: `60`
   * ReportAggregate: `True` to report once for all stacks per region, `False` to report one per stack/region.
 In both cases, report only sent if there are drifts.
 Default: `True`
   * ReportResources: `None` suppresses listing of each drifted stack's drifted resources. `NameOnly` lists all modified and deleted resources in a drifted stack. `Detailed` adds more information on each resource drift.
 Default: `NameOnly`
   * ReportChannelScope: Sets the scope of reporting for each channel. `FullSnsNoS3` sends the full report, as configured in `ReportAggregate` and `ReportResources`, to the sns topic, and does not save to s3. `FullSnsFullS3` sends the full to sns and saves it as an s3 object (location configured by ReportS3Bucket and ReportS3Prefix). `SummarySnsFullS3` sends a summary via sns and saves the full report to s3.
-The summary form excludes dirfted resources.
+The summary form excludes drifted resources.
 Default: `FullSnsNoS3`
   * ReportS3Bucket: Optional bucket name to store drift reports
-  * ReportS3Prefix: Optional directory path to store drift reports, e.g. `reports/stack-drifts`
+  * ReportS3Prefix: Optional directory path to store drift reports, e.g. `reports/stack-drifts`.
+The reports are saved in the path form `s3://{ReportS3Bucket}/{ReportS3Prefix}/{AccountId}/{Region}/{Timestamp}.json` for aggregated or `{DriftedStackName}-{Timestamp}.json` for non-aggregated.
+(You do not need to create the path or dir structure.)